biolink/biolink-model/docs/has_attribute_type.md

-# Slot: has attribute type
+# Type: has attribute type

 connects an attribute to a class that describes it

 URI: [biolink:has_attribute_type](https://w3id.org/biolink/vocab/has_attribute_type)

 ## Domain and Range